springernature/vpat/nature.md

 <td>
 Navigational mechanisms that are repeated on multiple Web pages within the Nature.com website occur in the same relative order each time they are repeated.
 Although some older archive content on the Nature.com website may be rendered in older design templates, the navigation of each of these sets of pages is internally consistent.
 <br><br>
-Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally been made more simple in design, and do not share the same navigation system as the main site.
+Pages that deal with sensitive information (including payment pages and "my account" pages) have intentionally simpler designs, and do not share the same navigation system as the main site.
 The navigation of each of these sets of pages is internally consistent.
 </td>
 </tr>
 <tr valign="top">